 Full size: Bake for 15 minutes.
 Turn the oven down to 200 degrees (F).
 Bake for 3 hours.
 Then turn the oven off, prop open the door slightly and let cool for 1 hour.
 Finally, cover the top with plastic wrap, place in your refrigerator and chill for a full 24 hours.

-Small size: Bake for 10 minutes.
+Small size: Bake for 5 minutes.
 Turn the oven down to 200 degrees (F).
-Bake for 1 hour.
-Then turn the oven off, prop open the door slightly and let cool for 30 minutes.
-Finally, cover the top with plastic wrap, place in your refrigerator and chill at least 12 hours.
+Bake for 45 minutes.
+Then turn the oven off, prop open the door slightly and let cool for 15 minutes.
+Finally, cover the top with plastic wrap, place in your refrigerator and chill for at least 12 hours.

 If you have leftover cheesecake batter or you want to make even smaller cheesecakes, you can also make this recipe in cupcake tins with foil cupcake liners.
-Bake for 10 minutes at 400 degrees (F).
+Bake for 5 minutes at 400 degrees (F).
 Turn the oven down to 200 degrees (F) and bake for 30 minutes.
-Immediately remove from oven to cool instead of leaving them in there for an hour.
+Immediately remove from oven to cool.
 You don’t need to bake the crust for cupcake-sized cheesecakes.

 If you want to half the recipe, use 3 blocks of cream cheese and 3 whole eggs instead of a combo of eggs and egg yolks.